adamsar/shotputter/docs/index.md

 * `updateMetadata(metadata: object)` Updates existing metadata with the object provided.
 Overwrites existing keys.
 * `setMetadata(metadata: object)` Completely replaces the existing metadata with the new object.
 All existing data is deleted.
 * `purgeMetadata()` Sets the metadata object to a blank object

+## Non technical users

+Sometimes you want to fold in non-technical testers and designers and in your workflow, and prompting them to select Github repo or other technical details can be challenging.
+To automate the posting process for these users, a streamlined workflow is configurable through the browser configuration.

+First to replace the selection of which service the user would like to post to with a simple "post" option, set the `service.autoPost` option to true, and then when configuring services, set their individual `autoPost` settings, such as `github.autoPost` to true.
+On an service-by-service basis additional settings may also be required to be set (such as which repo and owner for github, or which project and issuetype for jira).
+You can check the [browser configuration](/shotputter/#browser-configuration) for the specifics on this.

+With this set, the user will be presented with a simple "Download" or "Post" option after making a screenshot.
+To get rid of the download option, use the `service.autoPostFirst` option, which will post to third-party services first, and then present the user with the option to download after.